 Bhutanese Architectural Blends

 This country despite having one foot forward and very much in sync with the fast-changing times that we live in has also maintained, not only maintained but strengthened its unique identity.
-So at every nook and corner, you will get to see mesmerizing antique, unique and beautiful Bhutanese architectural blends.
-This could be exhibited in the form of Dzongs or fortresses, monasteries-for which the country is well known, Chortens or Stupas, Lhakhangs or temples, and of course traditional Bhutanese homes.
+So at every nook and corner, you will get to see mesmerizing antique, unique, and beautiful Bhutanese architectural blends.
+This could be exhibited in the form of Dzongs or fortresses, monasteries for which the country is well known, Chortens or Stupas, Lhakhangs or temples, and of course traditional Bhutanese homes.
 Let me take one example i.e., Simtokha Dzong, located in Thimphu.

 It was Bhutan’s first Dzong built in the 17th century.
-When Prime Minister Narendra Modi Ji came to Bhutan on a state visit, he gifted to them a beautiful statue of Shabdrung Namgyal.
+When Prime Minister Narendra Modi Ji came to Bhutan on a state visit, he gifted them a beautiful statue of Shabdrung Namgyal.
 This is a loan from the Government and people of India to the Government and people of Bhutan.
 This is a statue in a beautiful Dzong, the first Dzong.
 It is the pride of the Bhutanese.
 So, it is one tiny example of something very old and very beautiful.

 Then, of course, the famous Taktsang Monastery is popularly known as Tiger’s Nest.
 I think anyone who comes to Bhutan must visit this beautiful and splendid place.
 Then, there is the National Museum of Bhutan located in Paro and the Iron Bridge located at Tachogang Lhakhang in Paro.
 So, these are very old things that you see here that are beautifully managed and maintained by the Bhutanese.
 They are a must-visit for any Indian tourist visiting or any tourist who is visiting the nation.

-Then, there is this National Institute for Zorig Chusum which maintains the cultural heritage and legacy of the Thirteen Arts and Crafts of Bhutan.
+Then, there is the National Institute for Zorig Chusum which maintains the cultural heritage and legacy of the Thirteen Arts and Crafts of Bhutan.
 This is located in Thimphu.
 I must say, this is a beautiful place because it showcases the thirteen traditional arts and crafts of the nation.
 So, this is to give a small flavor of some of the oldest things that you can see, whether these are Dzongs, Monasteries, Stupas, Temples, or traditional Bhutanese architecture.

 Preservation and promotion of Bhutan’s cultural heritage